oracle-livelabs/security/oci-kms/byok-to-oci/byok-to-oci.md

     ![Oracle Vaults](images/oracle-vaults.png "Oracle Vaults")

-3. Click Add Existing Vault.
+3. Click "Add Existing Vault".

     ![Add Vault](images/add-vault.png "Add Vault")

-4. Under Add Existing Key Vault configuration, add the following parameters:
+4. Under "Add Existing Vault" configuration, add the following parameters:
-    * Oracle connection - select the connection that was previously created.
+    * Oracle connection - select the connection that was previously created, it should be "OCI-Connection_XXX" where "XXX" is your student number.
-    * Compartment – Select the compartment created with Oracle.
+    * Compartment – Select the compartment "ocwé"-OCI-Vault-HOL".
-    * Region - Select your relevant region from the dropdown.
+    * Region - Select your relevant region from the dropdown, it should be the same as in the previous lab.
-    * Vault – Select the vault which we created earlier with Oracle.
+    * Vault – Select the vault you created earlier, it should be "ocw-OCI-Vault-XXX" where "XXX" is your student number.
+BE CAREFUL to select your Vault and the one of another student!
+    And then click Next.

     ![Info Vault](images/info-vault.png "Info Vault")

-Click Next.

-5. Indeed this configuration does not apply to our lab use case.
-You can skip it.
+5. The next step "Add Bucket Name, Bucket Namespace" does not apply to our lab use case so we will skip it, go directly to step 6.

      ![Add bucket](images/add-bucket.png "Add bucket")

-6. Click Add and add the vault.
+6. click "Add" to add your Vault in your CTM tenant.

      ![New Vault](images/created-vault.png "New Vault")

+    You should receive a "Success" message and see you Vault listed in the "Oracle Vaults" pane.
+Congratulations, now you can remotely manage your Oracle Vault from your CTM tenant.

 ## Task 2: Managing Oracle Keys From CTM